ryan-mcclue/musings/notes.md

 Also note that using SIMD instructions, however not to their widest extent, i.e. single scalar 'ss'.
 Want to replace with 'ps' packed scalar
-Define lane width, and divide with this to get the new loop count Go through loop and loft used values e.g. lane_r32, lane_v3, lane_u32 If parameters to functions, loft them also (not functions? just parameters? however we do random_bilateral_lane() so yes to functions?)
+Define lane width, and divide with this to get the new loop count Go through loop and loft used values e.g. lane_r32, lane_v3, lane_u32 (IMPORTANT at first we are only concerned with getting single values to work, later can worry about n-wide loading of values) If parameters to functions, loft them also (not functions? just parameters? however we do random_bilateral_lane() so yes to functions?)
 If using struct or struct member references, take out values and loft them also, e.g. sphere.radius == lane_r32 sphere_r; (group struct remappings together)
-Remap if statement conditions into a lane_u32 mask and remove enclosing brace hierarchy Once lofted all if statements, & all the masks into a single mask (it seems if there is large amounts of code inside the if statements, you don't want to do it this way and rather check if needing to execute?)
+Remap if statement conditions into a lane_u32 mask and remove enclosing brace hierarchy (IMPORTANT you can still have if statements if they apply to lanes, e.g. if mask_is_zeroed() break;) Once lofted all if statements, & all the masks into a single mask (it seems if there is large amounts of code inside the if statements, you don't want to do it this way and rather check if needing to execute?)
 (IMPORTANT to only & dependent masks, e.g. if there is an intermediate if like a pick_mask or clamp, then don't include it, but do the conditional assign directly on this mask)
-Then enclose remaining assignments in a conditional assignment function using this single mask? (conditional_assign(&var, final_mask, value))
+Then enclose remaining assignments in a conditional assignment function using this single mask?
+(conditional_assign(&var, final_mask, value); this uses positive mask to get source and negative mask to get dest?)
-So, by end of this all values operated upon should be a lane type?
+(also discover the work around to perform binary operations on floating point numbers) So, by end of this all values operated upon should be a lane type?
 We may have situation where some items in a lane may finish before others.
 So, introduce a lane_mask variable that indicates this.
 To indicate say a break, we can do (lane_mask = lane_mask & (hit_value == 0));
 For incrementing, will have to introduce an incrementor value that will be zeroed out for the appropriate lane item that has finished.
+Have horizontal_add()?
+Next once everything remapped create a lane.h.
+Here, typedef the lane types to their single variants to ensure working before adding actual simd instructions
+Also do simd helper functions like horizontal_add(), mask_is_zeroed() in one dimension first

 SIMD allows divide by zeros by default? (because nature of SIMD have to allow divide by zeroes?)

 # Modern Software is Slow